Menu

 • Whether there were any compensatory commitments or warrants of compensation given by the Minister, the Department or Telstra.”
 (Refer to GS 420 File GS-CAV Exhibit 410-a to 447

-Please note the question as to whether the Minister had the power to grant a Commercial Assessment was only raised with Senator Joyce after the Coalition Government secured his crucial vote for the complete privatisation of Telstra.
+Please note that the question of whether the Minister had the power to grant a Commercial Assessment was raised with Senator Joyce only after the Coalition Government secured his crucial vote for the complete privatisation of Telstra.

 29 September 2005, David Lever, Department of Communications, Information Technology and the Arts, sends an internal email to some Department Personnel regarding an Independent Assessor:-